chaserobertson/dealer-scrape/README.md

 2. pip install requests_html
 3. Navigate to main.py directory and run 'python3 main.py'

-# What makes a review overly positive?
+# What makes a review overly positive
 A review is given a positivity score based on the sum of the following points system.<br>
 The minimum score is 0, and the maximum is 100.